ceteuf/geojson-parser/README.md

 ```c
 int isGeoJSON(json_value*);
 ```
-which return 1 if succeed, 0 otherwise.
+which return 1 if json is valid geojson, 0 otherwise.

 This work try to implement the standard [rfc7946](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1).